ALPRO UK – TAX STRATEGY

 CONSIDERED RISK MANAGEMENT

-Alpro’s tax planning and procedures are discussed between the Alpro VP CFO and Global Tax Director for Danone on a regular basis.
-Both are responsible for ensuring that policies and procedures that support the approach are in place, maintained and used consistently and that the teams have the skills and experience to implement the approach appropriately.
+The Global Tax Director for Danone owns and implements the Group’s approach to tax which is approved by the main board.
+The Global Tax Director is also responsible for ensuring that policies and procedures that support the approach are in place, maintained and used consistently around the world and that the regional tax teams have the skills and experience to implement the approach appropriately.

-We regularly seek professional opinions and advice from independent external advisors on tax matters; on areas of complexity or uncertainty to support the UK in complying with its tax strategy.
+We follow Danone’s risk management system as part of our internal control process.
+We regularly seek professional opinions and advice from independent external advisors on tax matters, on areas of complexity or uncertainty to support the UK in complying with its tax strategy.
 We identify, assess and manage tax risks and account for them appropriately.
 We implement risk management measures including controls over compliance processes and implement and monitor their effectiveness.